Deciphering Night Wakings

 The truth is that you’re never going to prevent nighttime wake ups.
 What we can control is how we respond to them.

-Interpret Night Wakings
+How to Interpret Baby's Night Wakings

-What To Do At Night Wakings
+What To Do During Night Wakings

 What I always say to my clients is to listen, think, then respond.

 If you hear quiet whining or on/off weak cries, it's possible your baby is simply going between sleep cycles and may possibly slide right into the next cycle if left uninterrupted.
 But often (new) parents rush to baby's crib side at the faintest of cries, thinking they need to rescue their babies.
 By doing so, your baby becomes accustomed to your forever presence and may begin to expect you to be there at the end of every sleep cycle to put them back to sleep.